 A 20-year legacy: What do Bill Gates, Revolut, and Innocent Drinks have in common?

 Bill Gates is known for many things, but attending business awards ceremonies isn’t one of them.
-Yet he was one of the VIPs who graced the Growing Business Awards over the years, along the likes of Gordon Brown and Stelios Haji-Ioannou.
+Yet he was one of the VIPs who graced the Growing Business Awards over the years, along with the likes of Gordon Brown and Stelios Haji-Ioannou.

-Over the past two decades, winners of the Growing Business Awards have gone on to build multi-million pound businesses that have put British entrepreneurship on the map.
-The awards have celebrated remarkable disruptive businesses, with past winners including Innocent Drinks, Go Ape, Zoopla and Fever-Tree.
+Over the past two decades, winners of the Growing Business Awards have gone on to build multi-million-pound businesses that have put British entrepreneurship on the map.
+The awards have celebrated remarkable disruptive businesses, with past winners including Innocent Drinks, Go Ape, Zoopla, and Fever-Tree.